-The number of wildfire outbreaks in Brazil’s Amazon rainforest increased 20% in June and reached its highest level in 13 years, government data showed, and researchers fear that the fact signals a repeat of last year’s forest fire increase.
+The number of wildfire outbreaks in Brazil’s Amazon rainforest increased by 20% in June and reached its highest level in 13 years, government data showed, and researchers fear a repeat of last year’s forest fire increase.
 In June, the INPE detected 2,248 outbreaks of fire in the Amazon forest, compared to 1,880 in June 2019.

 With restrictive measures adopted in several states to combat the pandemic, electricity consumption in May reached 36,051 GWh in Brazil.
 A decrease of 11% compared to the same period last year, reports the Energy Research Company (EPE).
 According to the analysis, the commercial and industrial segments presented falls of 25.1% and 13.7% respectively.

 Brazil’s iron ore exports totalled 30.05 million tons in June, an increase of about 1.3% over the same period last year, reported the Foreign Trade Secretariat (Secex).
 Shipments of the mineral were also up 40% compared to last month, when they totalled 21.5 million tons, a drop of almost 30% compared to May 2019.

 Source: Money Times

 The trade balance registered a surplus of $7.463 bn in June, reported the Ministry of Economy.
 This is the highest trade balance for the month of June of the entire series, which started in 1989.
 Compared to June last year, there was a 38.8% increase in the balance.
 In the first semester, the government reported a positive balance of $23.035 bn, 10.3% less than in the same period of 2019.